semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-07-11-flow-cli-api-design-strategy.md

 Reasoning:

-MetaComponent reflects the current state of the node UnifiedDataset reflects the current component versions Both are computed from other components, not staged for other components
+MetaComponent reflects the current state of the node UnifiedDataset reflects the current flow versions
+Both are computed from other components, not staged for other components

 Structure: